Match a CSS color # http://www.w3.org/TR/css3-color/#colorunits @builtin "whitespace.ne" # `_` means arbitrary amount of whitespace @builtin "number.ne" # `int`, `decimal`, and `percentage` number primitives csscolor -> "#" hexdigit hexdigit hexdigit hexdigit hexdigit hexdigit | "#" hexdigit hexdigi

 Projects using nearley

-- Shrdlite is a programming project in Artificial Intelligence, a course given at the University of Gothenburg and Chalmers University of Technology.
-It uses nearley for reading instructions in natural language (i.e. English).
+Artificial Intelligence, NLP, Linguistics: Shrdlite is a programming project in Artificial Intelligence, a course given at the University of Gothenburg and Chalmers University of Technology.
+It uses nearley for reading instructions in natural language (i.e. English). lexicon-grammars was used to parse lexicons for a project at Australian National University.